alukin/EasyCrypt/README.md

 ## Copyright

 EasyCrypt is free software and licensed under GPL v.2.
-Dual licensing is possible.
+Dual licensing is possible, please conntact authors.

 ## Releases

-The current release is 1.1.0.
-It features streaming crypto and digesting interfaces, as well as native builds with GraalVM.
+Current release is 1.2.0.
+It features streaming crypto and digesting interfaces, native builds with GraalVM, and identity library with examples

 ### How do I get set up? ###